khanh27202/web-app-project/README.md

 - Clone this repo: `cd; git clone https://github.com/jasonhan-vassar/web-app-walkthroughs.git`
 - Open the `part-1-setup` folder inside `walkthroughs` to get started
-- Open the .md instruction files using either GitHub or a Markdown reader
+- Open the .md instructions files using either GitHub or a Markdown reader